Frequently asked questions about UTAlert

 UTAlert system allows the university to send important messages via text message and email to students, faculty and staff registered in the system.
 This system is available to currently enrolled or employed students, staff and faculty.

 All current members of the University community will automatically be subscribed to the system for University-issued mass notifications using their official U of T contact information.
 We recommend that community members provide additional contact information, such as cell phone information.

 On the rare occasion when we need to communicate information quickly to everyone on one or more campuses, the University uses the alert system.

 Depending on the situation, the University will use the UTAlert system to send you text messages and/or email messages.
 You will not be able to opt out of emergency messages.
 You can choose to opt out of outreach notifications, which are important but non-emergency messages related to the University.

-Contact information already in ACORN (for students) and HRIS (for employees) is already in the alert system.
-To add additional contact information, please follow these instructions.
+Information already in ACORN (for students) and HRIS (for employees) is already in the alert system.
+To add additional contact or subscription information, please follow these instructions.
 It is especially important to keep mobile phone numbers up to date in the UTAlert system.

 - Using your UTORid and password, login to the system.